Limited Submission Funding Opportunities

 APPLICANT RESPONSIBILITIES

-If a PI is selected to move forward and is no longer able to apply to the opportunity, he or she should contact OSP immediately to allow another applicant the opportunity to submit.
+If a PI is selected to move forward and is no longer willing or able to apply to the opportunity, he or she should contact OSP immediately to allow another applicant the opportunity to submit.

-If a PI is selected to move forward but fails to submit to the agency, he/she runs the risk of being disqualified from future LOI competitions.
+If a PI is selected to move forward but fails to submit to the agency, he/she runs the risk of being disqualified from future internal LOI competitions.

-If a selected proposal is unsuccessful in securing funding from the outside agency, the PI may be asked to provide reviewer comments to help the review committee or Vice President for Research to better understand the selection criteria for the next round.
+If a selected proposal is unsuccessful in securing funding from the outside agency, the PI may be asked to provide reviewer comments to help the review committee or Vice President for Research better understand the selection criteria for the next round.

 EXCEPTIONS